-Adult and Aging Services provides a variety of social service programming to the adult population of Agassiz Valley Social Services District are targeted toward adults who are frail, elderly, physically ill, disabled, vulnerable or seriously mentally ill.
+Adult and Aging Services provides a variety of social service programming to the adult population of Agassiz Valley Human Service Zone are targeted toward adults who are frail, elderly, physically ill, disabled, vulnerable or seriously mentally ill.
 To help determine if an individual qualifies for services, an assessment is completed.
 During that time, potential service options are discussed.
 The primary goals of the services are to ensure that individuals will be allowed options to safely reside in the least restrictive environment; to prevent abuse, neglect, self-neglect or exploitation; and to promote self-care and independent living.

-Agassiz Valley Social Services District offers a lending program to equip eligible citizens with adaptive equipment (bath chairs, wheeled walkers, etc.) to help enhance independence and safety in their home.
+Agassiz Valley Human Service Zone offers a lending program to equip eligible citizens with adaptive equipment (bath chairs, wheeled walkers, etc.) to help enhance independence and safety in their home.